-Reinforce and support the person's efforts to remain independent, even if tasks take more time or aren't done perfectly.
+Reinforce and support the person's efforts, even if tasks take more time or aren't done perfectly.

-When the person needs help, offer it gently and discreetly to protect his or her self-esteem.
+When the person needs help, offer it gently and discreetly.

 Schedule activities and tasks for times of day when the person is best able to handle them.
 It may be helpful to build a routine that doesn't vary much from day to day.
 The person may feel less frustrated or confused with a clear, simple daily schedule.

 If you feel that the person can go out, take steps to help him or her.